Finite Element Analysis of Plate and Shell Structures: Part 1 - Plates

 You will understand how to turn your understanding of the fundamental mechanics of plate behaviour into a custom finite element solver written in Python.

-You will have developed versatile and powerful meshing workflows that utilise the powerful open-source meshing engine, Gmesh, to create meshes to feed into your solver.
+You will have developed versatile and powerful meshing workflows that utilise the powerful open-source meshing engine, GMSH, to create meshes to pass into your solver.

 COURSE OVERVIEW